Why It Is Important To Reference Your Tenant (UK)

 Why is it so important to reference your tenant in the UK?
 Find out more below.

 7 reasons to reference your tenants

 1. Peace of mind for you

 One of the most valuable things referencing your tenants gives you is peace of mind.
 When you rent your property to someone, you want to feel confident that they won’t damage your property, pay their rent and bills on time, and will stick to the rental agreement you’ve set out.
 Referencing tenants can flag potential issues with income and previous properties, helping you make a more informed decision about who to let your property to.

 2. Establish a form of steady income

 Some tenants will pay their rent for the duration of the contract upfront, which can be a suitable solution in certain circumstances, whereas some landlords require a first and last month’s rent in addition to a deposit.
-Carrying out the relevant tenant verification can limit financial risks and help you agree to more favourable terms with your tenant.
+Carrying out the relevant tenant verification can limit financial risks and help you agree to more favorable terms with your tenant.

 3. Feel confident rent will be paid on time

 Asking for prior tenant references is another good way to feel confident about the people who will be renting your home.
-A previous landlord will be able to share their honest views of a tenant’s behaviour and their ability to pay.
+A previous landlord will be able to share their honest views of a tenant’s behavior and their ability to pay.